kevinfengcs88/nvim/README.md

 ```
 dconf write /org/gnome/terminal/legacy/profiles:/<PROFILE-ID>/background-transparency-percent 50
 ```
-- Once in the `waifus` directory, run this command to open a random image:
+- Use this command to open up a random image for background (make sure transparency is toggled to see the image):
 ```
-shuf -ezn1 * | xargs -0 -n1 xdg-open
+cd waifus && shuf -ezn1 * | xargs -0 -n1 xdg-open && cd ..
 ```
 - Commands for installing figlet and lolcat (lolcat is a dependency for animated alpha dashboard):
 ```